 The government is never going to accept gift cards over cash, and this is noted on the IRS payments page as well.
 Likewise, the IRS will offer installment payment plans if the taxpayer cannot pay the entire sum by a given date.

 What should you do if you are a victim of an IRS scam?

 Unfortunately, many individuals are conned every year and end up losing thousands of dollars to IRS scammers.
 What should you do if you suspect that you’re a victim of fraud?

 When working with the IRS on owed taxes, use the IRS.gov site exclusively.
 Also, make sure that you are not dealing with an IRS subdomain (irs.scammerssite.gov) by checking if your pages all end in irs.gov.

 If you have any doubts about your case, call the IRS directly.
 Their agents work with people directly on the phone.
 Agents are more than willing to help you sort through your tax questions, and can even provide you with lots of money-saving advice.

-More and more companies are hiring for online transcription jobs in 2020.
+More and more companies are looking for people who can do transcription jobs from home.

-If the answer’s yes, then there are several transcription companies that could use your services.
+If the answer’s yes, then there are several remote transcription companies that could use your services.